OctavioLomeli/High-School/README.md

-### Some of my code from the year 2021.
-When I was in junior/senior year of high school.
+My code from when I was in high school